Eureka–Roosville Border Crossing: US side

 The early border patrol history is unclear, but assumedly the US mirrored the establishment of a permanent post in the late 1890s.
 By 1900, one is known to have existed.
-When an office was established in 1902 at Gateway, Montana, the status of the Roosville, Montana one is unclear.
+When an office was established in 1902 at Gateway, Montana, the status of the Roosville, Montana, one is unclear.
 Assumedly, the US at least mirrored Canada by operating a Roosville post from 1914 and closed the Gateway one in 1935.
 During Prohibition in the United States, GN freighthoppers would smuggle liquor southward through Gateway.
 At Roosville, US customs patrols were limited, only venturing to the border two or three times a day.
 Liquor smugglers dared even to bribe US customs officers.
-The port of Roosville, Montana also handled the Trailcreek-Flathead border crossing 1942–1996.
+The port of Roosville, Montana, also handled the Trailcreek-Flathead border crossing from 1942 until 1996.

 The reservoir for the Libby Dam in Montana submerged Gateway in the early 1970s.
 Prior to the flooding, all the remaining buildings both sides of the border were removed or burned.

 The current US border station, built in 2004, replaced the 1933 one (shown at the right).
 The crossing is the second-busiest in Montana and the westernmost.
-It is open 24 hours per day, 7 days per week.
+It is open 24 hours a day, 7 days a week.